adamvhstack/Solar-PV-Process-Capability-SPC-Automation/README.md

 - Scroll through the X-bar control chart with highlighted OOC points
 - Compare all parameters in a single overview bar chart

-No build tools or server required — just open the `.html` file in any modern browser.
+No build tools or server required, just open the `.html` file in any browser.

 ---